ncm25/AI-Fundamentals/Prerrequisites/README.md

 ### For Advanced Users Who Want to Use the Makefile
 If you are comfortable installing extra tools, you can use make to automate these commands:

+### *Be sure that you are in the `Prerrequisites` folder before running make config-windows-env.
+To activate the virtual environment, ensure you are in the root folder where the virtual environment will be created.
+The virtual environment will be created in the folder where you will run the make config-windows-env.*

 Option 1: Using Chocolatey (requires administrator privileges)
 - Install [Chocolatey](https://chocolatey.org/install).
 - Open an administrator PowerShell window.